580+ 5-Star ReviewsWhatsApp

 Practice Resources: What to Use and When

 For earlier weeks, use commercial question banks (Medify is the most commonly used and has the largest question volume).
 These are imperfect simulations, but are sufficient for technique practice.
-Do not use old UCAT question banks that include Abstract Reasoning - that section was removed in 2025, and practising it wastes preparation time.
+Do not use old UCAT question banks that include Abstract Reasoning; that section was removed in 2025, and practising it wastes preparation time.

-1. Section guides (free, on this site) - weeks 1–2
+1. Section guides (free, on this site): weeks 1 to 2

 Frequently Asked Questions